 This is a circular enclosure 100 m (328 ft) in diameter, surrounded by a stony bank.
-Inside is found a souterrain (linked in the VR tour), several hut-sites, and evidence of a smaller circular enclosure.
+Inside is found a souterrain (linked in the VR tour), evidence of at least three rectangular houses, and the remains of a smaller circular enclosure.
 Relig na Rí may actually be the remains of a settlement of the early historic period.
-In folklore its inner area is said to be divided into sections corresponding to an ancient map of Ireland.
+In folklore its inner area is said to be divided into sections corresponding to an ancient map of Ireland.40

 The History of Rathcroghan